 - Learn to Surf and Perfect Your “Hang Ten” Skills

-- Explore the Na Pali Coast by Foot and Boat
+- Explore the Na Pali Coast by Land and Sea

 - Snorkel the Pristine Waters of Kauai

 - Master the Hawaiian Skill of Outrigger Canoeing

 - 30 Hours of Community Service

 Hawaii is one of the most remote and remarkable inhabited island chains in the world.
 Known for its beautiful beaches, lush forests and volcanic peaks, most visitors consider this small collection of isles to be an unspoiled paradise.
 That said, vacationers rarely consider the impact they have on Kauai’s delicate ecosystem while on holiday.
 The Local Connections Program allows students to go well beyond traditional tourism and immerse themselves in the community to give back, while becoming a larger part of the Hawaiian Ohana (or Family).
 Work hand-in-hand with community leaders and local non-profit organizations to build a more sustainable Kauai.
 Together with locals students, we build community gardens, aid farm-to-school programs, battle invasive species, and learn about the cultural importance of native Hawaiian plants while becoming a force of positive change in Hawaii’s future.
 This summer, earn the respect of locals and elders alike and play a vital role in preserving paradise!